RMLio/dataio/README.md

 getContentType: gives the content type of the access object.

 ### SourceIterator
-Interface which is an implementation of an Iterator<Source>, which overrides the remove and forEachRemaining as these function are trivial for each implementation.
+Interface which is an implementation of an Iterator<Record>, which overrides the remove and forEachRemaining as these function are trivial for each implementation.

 #### Important note on JSONPath
 As JSONPath is not yet standardized, compatibility issues may arise.
 We follow the implementation of JsonSurfer, with following additions